$0 Brazil → Canada Express Entry Guide — Quick-Start Checklist

 French bonus (NCLC 7):

-If you also demonstrate French proficiency at NCLC 7 in all four skills AND have at least CLB 5 in English, you receive a flat 50-point bonus.
+If you also demonstrate French proficiency at NCLC 7 in all four skills AND have at least CLB 5 in all four English skills, you receive a flat 50-point bonus.
 This is separate from the language factor points and added directly to your CRS total.

-The combined language score at CLB 9 English + NCLC 7 French (with bonus) is approximately 175 to 190 points, compared to 136 points from CLB 9 English alone.
-The French route adds 40 to 50 points without touching any other factor.
+The combined language score at CLB 9 English + NCLC 7 French (with bonus) is 186 points (124 first-language + 12 second-language + 50 additional), compared to 124 points from CLB 9 English alone.
+The French route adds 62 points without touching any other factor.

 If you have Canadian work experience (from a work permit), the same years earn 40 to 80 points from Canadian experience alone, plus the ability to combine Canadian and foreign experience for the STEM and healthcare category draws.